rmsk2/rustpwman/README.md

 ChaCha20 Poly-1305 provides security comparable to AES-256 GCM and so it comes down to a matter of taste which cipher you use.
 Even though AES-192 has a shorter key than AES-256 a key length of 192 bits should still be past anyones paranoia level.
 On top of that it is very unlikely that you use a password with a 192 bit or higher entropy to derive the encryption key used by `rustpwman` in the first place.
 There are even some (more theoretical) attacks which affect AES-192 less than AES-256 so if you want to use it, here it is.

+## Support for the scrypt PBKDF

+Als an alternative to argon2id `rustpwman` can be built with support for the scrypt PBKDF.
+The corresponding feature is called `withscrypt`.
+You can select to use scrypt either via the `rustpwman.cfg` file or via the command line parameter `--kdf`

 ## Automatic local backup of last successfully opened password file